SustainableDevelopmentReform/csdr-cloud-spatial-app/README.md

 - SeaweedFS Filer UI: `http://localhost:8888`
 - SeaweedFS Master UI: `http://localhost:9333`

+SeaweedFS provides the local S3-compatible storage used for published report PDFs.
+The dev compose file also bootstraps the `csdr-dev-exports` bucket automatically.

 The example environment file already contains sensible local defaults, including Mailpit SMTP settings, SeaweedFS S3 settings, and the seed user:

 - email: `admin@example.com`
 - password: `admin@123`

 If you change the initial user settings, update `INITIAL_USER_EMAIL`, `INITIAL_USER_NAME`, and `INITIAL_USER_PASSWORD` in `.env` before running `pnpm seed`.

+Report publishing also requires a Chromium-compatible browser runtime.
+If Chromium is not on the default runtime path, set `PDF_BROWSER_EXECUTABLE_PATH` in `.env`.

 ## Common Commands